-Luckily, even if it’s from “greedy” perspective, supply chain optimisation goes hand in hand with sustainability.
+Luckily, even if it’s from a “greedy” perspective, supply chain optimisation goes hand-in-hand with sustainability.
 Nowadays, companies are increasingly looking at how to make their supply chains more lean and efficient, which, as a result, is better for the planet.
 Is this a sustainable trend however?
 For example, there are often unintended consequences such as e-waste.
 No matter what, supply chains remain complex systems that cannot be underestimated.

 Unfortunately, best intentions don’t always provide the best solutions.
 Often, by solving one problem it only in fact displaces it - the debate over clean energy sources and how they’re constructed is an example of this.